tildesarecool/Tiny11PyEd/README.md

 Writing that sparked a random thougt: would it be possible to set some the tasks in the script as a background process with python?
 For instance in doing the file copy of the install source to the working directory could I put that in the back ground then continue the script to get to the ESD/WIM conversion and put that into the background and continue.
 Then I might have to also have progress bars always on the screen too.
 But that probably isn't a big deal.
 Also have to handle error message gracefully as well.
 That could be harder.
 Maybe if I partioned the screen up.
 That's a thing, right?

+### 18 June 2024

+I made some helper or "utility" functions and started implementing in the functions they're needed.
+I also made the first function towards the task of converting an install.esd to install.wim if found.

+I also added the try/except of the script.
+I was having an issue returning the value of an error for the calling function to utilize.
+I assume that's possible.

+I think next I'll probably create the main menu function.

+### 19 June 2024

 </p>